Pushan-Gore/DSA_mini_project/README.md

 	*(Multiple files are not compressed.
 See the 'expected final project' section.)

-Limitations and Current errors:

-	The program easily compresses and extracts "text files" without any error.
-	For very large files it doesn't completely extracts the compressed file.
-	Compresses the binary files but doesn't extract it fully.

 Expected Final Project:

-	The Final project will compress and extract ANY (Text and Binary) file.
-	Also it will compress and extract MULTIPLE files (compressed into a single file)
+	The final project should compress and extract MULTIPLE files (compressed into a single file)